-The second development is a comparable offering for which theEword built the digital marketing approach from scratch, blending smart tactics such as programmatic, paid search, personalised social and content marketing and tailoring each to suit the buyers being targeted.
+The second development was is comparable to the previous offering.
+For this one, theEword built the digital marketing approach from scratch.
+We blended smart tactics such as programmatic, paid search, personalised social and content marketing, tailoring each to suit the buyers being targeted.

 Understanding the results in context

 While stats such as that certainly make a case for the power of taking a smarter approach to property marketing, it is worth again pointing out that there is no one single magic solution that will drive up conversion rates and max out the efficiency of your marketing spend.

 Success takes a lot of thought, most of which should be centred on your prospective buyers, who they are, and what influences their purchase decisions.

 It also requires an effort to sew together the kind of campaigns that achieve these results.
 Such campaigns are often made up of multiple complementary tactics, working together at different stages of the customer journey.